tylim88/Firelord/README.md

 Note: The wrapper will not stop you from using multiple `orderBy` clause because multiple `orderBy` clause is possible, read [Multiple orderBy in firestore](https://stackoverflow.com/a/66071503/5338829) and [Ordering a Firestore query on multiple fields](https://cloud.google.com/firestore/docs/samples/firestore-query-order-multi).

+NOTE: `in` and `array-contains-any` return array of query which in the end return array of `Promise`, please use `Promise.all` or `Promise.allSettled` to resolve the promises, this is to overcome the 10 elements limitation

 Tips: to make things easier, whenever you want to use `where` + `orderBy`, use the shorthand form (see example code below).

 ```ts